aportno/utxo-blockchain-java/README.md

 **What is a thread?**

 A thread enables multiprocessing in Java.
 For example, in our `UDP` network, messaging operated in a walkie-talkie like function where one user sends a message and must wait for an incoming message before the user can send another.
-This wouldn't be the case if we utilized threads.
+This wouldn't be the case if we utilized threads like we do in `TCP`.
+Using `TCP`, the client or server can send consecutive messages without having to wait for a response.
+In other words, `UDP` allows one message at a time (i.e., message from A -> message from B -> message from A) whereas `TCP` allows for sequential messages (i.e, message from user A -> message from user A -> message from user B).
+This closely replicates the traditional "chat" applications

 All Java programs have at least one thread, known as the main thread which is created by the JVM at the programs start.
 A single-threaded application has only one Java thread and can handle only one task at a time.
 To handle multiple tasks in parallel, multi-threading is used: multiple Java threads are created, each performing a different task.

+**Our network going forward**

+TCP will our chosen protocol because it is the better choice when conducting business transactions with zero fault tolerance.
+Blockchain can implement both TCP and UDP, just for different functions.
+Bitcoin, for example, started with TCP, but bitcoin's Fast
+Internet Relay Engine (FIBRE) is a UDP-based relay network

+**Building a P2P Environment**

+In a P2P environment, each peer is a server and a client.
+In our first example, we will have a 2 user P2P chat program, each server is dedicated to message receiving and each client is dedicated to sending messages.